 Designer Nichola Te Kiri with one of her Visitor Host uniform designs for Auckland Museum.
-Image by Richard Ng.
+Image by Jennifer Carol.

 Auckland War Memorial Museum Tāmaki Paenga Hira recently collaborated with designer Nichola Te Kiri on revamping the museum’s front of house Visitor Host uniforms to allow the staff to feel more connected to their workplace.
 The project first began in 2017 when a focus group of museum staff were assembled to find out their aesthetic likes and dislikes – those who wear the wardrobe were heard and had their thoughts, feedback and ideas helped formed the project brief which went out to local designers.